-All safety related regulations, local codes as well as instructions that appear in this document or on equipment must be observed to ensure personal safety and to prevent damage to either the device or equipment connected to it.
+All safety related regulations, local codes and instructions that appear in this literature or on equipment must be observed to ensure personal safety and to prevent damage to either the instrument or equipment connected to it.
+If equipment is used in a manner not specified by the manufacturer, the protection provided by the equipment may be impaired.